-Enterprise technology is great — but only when it’s up to date, correctly implemented and tailored to your business needs.
-At best, outdated programs and antiquated electronics make life harder; at worst, they actively prevent growth and make digital transformation completely impossible.
+Enterprise technology is great — but only when it’s up to date, correctly implemented, and tailored to your business needs.
+At best, outdated programs and old electronics complicate life; at worst, they actively prevent growth and make digital transformation completely impossible.

 So, is your enterprise tech past its sell-by date?
-In this post, we’ll tell you how to spot expired software and why upgrading could save you time, money and stress.
+This article will delve into the most important benefits of incorporating modern technology into your business operations, and we’ll tell you how to spot expired software and why upgrading could save you time, money, and stress.

 What Is Enterprise Technology?

 Enterprise technology is a catchall term for all the IT resources — and all the data — you share across your business.
-Your content management system (CMS), your customer relations management (CRM) software and, if applicable, your proprietary enterprise software all fall into the enterprise technology category.
+Your content management system (CMS), customer relations management (CRM) software, and, if applicable, proprietary enterprise software all fall into the enterprise technology category.

-In a broader sense, the enterprise technology umbrella also covers hardware: computers, servers, mobile devices and PBX systems, for instance.
-Many companies with limited IT budgets use the same electronics for years, upgrading specific components from time to time in a quest to save money.
+In a broader sense, the enterprise technology umbrella also covers hardware: computers, servers, mobile devices, and PBX systems, for instance.
+Many companies with limited IT budgets have used the same electronics for years, upgrading specific components occasionally to save money.
 This strategy is almost always a mistake: if your tech isn’t up to scratch in today’s digital business landscape, you risk falling behind the curve.
 After all, legacy electronics can’t support cutting-edge software.

 How Can Outdated Tech Hurt Your Business?